Letters from Lunenburg

 Not a magazine recipe.
 Instructions from someone who has made this dish a hundred times and knows exactly where you will go wrong.
 The kind of food that tastes like memory.
 Not your memory.
 Something older, passed down.

 Photos show what we looked like.
+Letters reveal who we were.

 Each letter accumulates.
 What you are building, month by month, is an archive: a grandmother's life in your hands, the kind of thing people find in an attic and stand there reading for an hour they did not plan to spend.